sabrinaharris/tech-docs-linter/README.md

 - a description of the issue
 - the path to the rule that flagged the issue

-If you would like to suggest a change an existing rule, such as adding an acronym to our list of exceptions, please raise this in the [#ask-di-tech-writing-architecture](https://gds.slack.com/archives/C06V5UTTJNP) slack channel, and it will be discussed in our regular forum.
+If you would like to suggest a change an existing rule, such as adding an acronym to our list of exceptions, please raise this in the [#ask-di-tech-writing-architecture](https://gds.slack.com/archives/C06V5UTTJNP) Slack channel, and it will be discussed in our regular forum.

 ## Installing the linter on your local machine